catreunion/classic-docu00/docs/hygraph/11Catstronauts.md

 # Apollo Tutorials - Defining a schema

 Think of each object as a node and each relationship as an edge between two nodes.
 A schema defines this graph structure in Schema Definition Language (SDL).

-An amazing tutorial by Raph Terrier @ apollographql.com
+Schema is the single **source of truth** for your data.

+[apollographql.com](apollographql.com) provides an amazing tutorial about the principle of schema

 Source : [Lift-off I: Basics](https://www.apollographql.com/tutorials/lift-off-part1/feature-overview-and-setup)
+by Raph Terrier

 Catstronauts : A learning platform for adventurous cats (developers) who want to explore the universe (GraphQL)! 😺 🚀